 First, the back-story.
 In November 1998 (a mere two months ago), Barry and his recently resurrected wife Iris, bummed-out about how grim-and-gritty things have gotten, travel to the cheerier 30th century to live permanently—(Iris was actually born in the 30th century).
 In the 30th century, Barry and Iris happily chill for a couple months and even conceive twins, Don and Dawn, who will later spawn Barry’s grandkids Jenni Ognats and Bart Allen.
 Cut to the Crisis at hand.
 Barry learns of the evil Anti-Monitor’s plot to destroy the multiverse and feels compelled to help.
-Using the Cosmic Treadmill to travel backward through time, Barry stops briefly to visit and chat with an adult Wally West in 2008 (as seen in Flash Vol. 2 #200).
+Using the Cosmic Treadmill to travel backward through time, Barry stops briefly to visit an adult Wally West in 2008 (as seen in Flash Vol. 2 #200).
 Barry then continues backward to fight the Anti-Monitor in 1999.
 However, the Anti-Monitor captures, tortures, and murders Barry.
 As both Marv Wolfman and Kevin Smith confirm (in Crisis and “Quiver,” respectively), Barry’s spirit is separated from his soul when he dies.
 Barry’s SOUL remains within the Speed Force.
 (The Speed Force is the extradimensional power source/realm from which Flash draws his metahuman abilities.
 Think of Star Wars when Obi-Wan dies and becomes “one with the Force.”
 It’s a similar concept.
 The Speed Force can also be regarded as the cosmic opposite of Anti-Life.)
 Meanwhile, Barry’s SPIRIT has a wild ride before going to Heaven.
 First, as we learn in Secret Origins Annual #2, his spirit turns into a lightning bolt that goes back in time to endow a younger regular Barry with super-speed powers.
 Thus, Barry paradoxically is the creator and giver of his own meta-ability unto himself!
 Immediately thereafter, Barry’s spirit is hijacked by the evil witch-man Darius Caldera, who takes it to a realm outside of time and space (as seen in Deadman: Dead Again #1).
 Deadman is able to rescue Barry’s spirit, thus freeing it to go to Heaven.
 Since this event occurs in a bizarre realm that lies outside of time and space, the whole episode registers as a mere blip on our timeline.
 As does the “I am my own grandpa” powers origin.

 With Barry’s spirit safely tucked behind the angelic Pearly Gates, Barry’s soul will simply roam the spectral realm of the Speed Force for the next eleven years.
 On rare occasions, Barry’s spirit will re-materialize on the Earthly plane to help Wally out in dire situations.
 Truly rare indeed, this will happen only four times.